Northern France & Belgium History School Trips & Tours - WWII

 - Free place ratio of 1 in 8

-Price shown is based on 40 paying passengers departing from a zone A departure point in November 2018 and is subject to availability.
+Price shown is based on 40 paying passengers departing from selected departure points in February 2023 and is subject to availability.

 View the beach and the battle damage still evident in the town today and visit the British Memorial and cemetery.
 Sites also connected to the retreat to Dunkirk are: